Hello and thank you for stopping by. I may have a

 These Caramac Caramel Cookies will keep for 5 days in an airtight container – if they last that long 😉.

-Caramac bars and buttons are available in most supermarkets and local grocery shops.
-I know the buttons were bought from Asda.
+While Caramac bars and buttons are available in most supermarkets and local grocery shops, the buttons were bought from Asda.
 This IS NOT a sponsored post I just want to make sure that you can get hold of these delicious buttons to try – I take no responsibility for anyone who becomes hooked on them – they are very more-ish!!

-We always have cookies in our house.
-I start most days with a cup of tea and a cookie, if I am late eating breakfast or miss it completely (I do try not too), then I have enough energy to keep me going.
-Also it’s always nice to have something on hand to offer visitors when they pop in.
+Because we always have cookies in our house, I start most days with a cup of tea and a cookie.
+Also, if I am late eating breakfast or miss it completely (I do try not too), then I have enough energy to keep me going.
+And it’s always nice to have something on hand to offer visitors when they pop in.

 Are you a Cookie Monster?
 Do you have a favourite cookie recipe?

 If you happily munched your way through this recipe for Caramac Caramel Cookies, here are a few more you might like to try: